Chaubis Avtar: Relation with Puranas

 The major difference between the Puranas and Chaubis Avtar is that Chaubis Avtar believes in monotheism.
 It preaches almighty is beyond Birth and treats all incarnations as agents working for God.

-Krishna Avtar was written on the basis of Dasam Skand of Srimad Bhagwat Puran, with many sanctifications and comments by poet.
+Krishna Avtar was written on the basis of the Dasam Skand of Srimad Bhagwat Puran, with many sanctifications and comments by poet.

 Among different versions of Ramayana, Guru Gobind Singh also wrote his version under the title Rama Avtar.

 Reception

 The two avatars of Vishnu, Rama and Krishna, comprise the longest part of the Chaubis Avtar.
 Modern era scholars state that verse 863 of the Rama Avatar section of the text rejects worship of particular gods, reject the scriptures of both Hinduism and Islam, and instead reveres the "Sword-bearing lord" (Asipani).
 The verse, translates Robin Rinehart, states, "Since I grabbed hold of your feet, I lower my eyes before no one else.
 The Puranas speak of Ram, and the Quran of Rahim, but I don't believe in either of them".
 Similarly, in verse 434 of Krishna Avatar of the text reveres Mahakal, and asserts that "I will not first honor Ganesha", nor meditate of Krishna or Vishnu, and "I am absorbed in contemplation of His feet.
 Mahakal is my protector."
 The verses in the text, states Rinehart, praise Hindu goddesses (Devi) such as Chandi and Durga.

 The framework of the Devi-related verses in the text, according to Harjot Oberoi, are the 6th-century Devi Mahatmya and the 12th-century Devi-Bhagavata Purana Hindu texts, which describe and revere the divine feminine.
 The theological import, states Oberoi, is not about deity reincarnation, but accepting the masculine and feminine dimension of Ultimate Reality.
 These verses on fierce goddesses Durga and Chandi have been interpreted in martial context, by many Sikh commentators, as meant to symbolize sword and to inspire Sikh warriors heading into battle during the Mughal Empire persecution.